On the Concentration of the Minimizers of Empirical Risks: Applications

 where $\lambda > 0 $ is the regularization parameter and $\RR$ is the negative entropy defined for every $\phi \in \Pc_2(\Omega)$ by

 This choice of regularization enforces the Wasserstein barycenter to be absolutely continuous with respect to the Lebesgue measure.
 The measures $\phi_*$ and $\widehat{\phi}$, as the minimizer of $\JJ$ and $\hJJ$ respectively, therefore admit a density.
 We will slightly abuse notation and use the same one for the measures and their densities.
-Any probability measure $\mu$ on $\Msp$ satisfying $\int_{\Pc_2(\Omega)} \E_{X \sim \psi}[X^2] d\mu(\psi) < +\infty$, admits a unique entropic-barycenter (see Proposition 2.1 in \cite{carlier2021entropic}).
+Any probability measure $\mu$ on $\Msp$ satisfying $\int_{\Pc_2(\Omega)} \E_{X \sim \psi}[X^2] d\mu(\psi) < +\infty$, admits a unique entropic-barycenter \citep[see][Proposition 2.1]{carlier2021entropic}.

-While the Wasserstein distance squared is not geodesically convex (see Section \ref{sec:wasserstein_barycenter}), it is convex with respect to the linear structure in $\Pc_2(\Omega)$, i.e.\ considering paths like $\phi_t = t \phi_1 + (1-t) \phi_1$ for $\phi_0, \phi_1 \in \Pc_2(\Omega)$ and $t \in [0,1]$ (see Proposition 7.17 in \cite{santambrogio2015optimal}).
+While the Wasserstein distance squared is not geodesically convex (see Section \ref{sec:wasserstein_barycenter}), it is convex with respect to the linear structure in $\Pc_2(\Omega)$, that is considering paths like $\phi_t = t \phi_1 + (1-t) \phi_0$ for $\phi_0, \phi_1 \in \Pc_2(\Omega)$ and $t \in [0,1]$, \citep[see Proposition 7.17][]{santambrogio2015optimal}.
 This leads to convex functions $\ff$ and $\hff$.
 Furthermore, the negative entropy is strongly convex, for the linear structure, with respect to the total variation distance on $\Pc_2^{ac}(\Omega)$.
-These two properties imply the local error bounds for $\JJ$ and $\hJJ$ i.e.\ Assumptions \ref{ass:local_holder_error} and \ref{ass:lojasewicz_modulus}.
+These two properties imply the local error bounds for $\JJ$ and $\hJJ$ so that Assumptions \ref{ass:local_holder_error} and \ref{ass:lojasewicz_modulus} hold.

 Checking Assumption \ref{ass:holder_l} is more delicate since one has to bound the left hand side of \eqref{eq:holder_l} with $l = \frac{1}{2}W_2^2$ by a quantity involving the total variation which endows $\mathcal{P_2}^{ac}(\Omega)$ with a different topology than with $W_2$.